edison-cy-yang/sales_calls_analysis/README.md

 python -m unittest tests/test_summarize_transcript.py
 ```

+To save query and response to db, MongoDB will need to be setup locally and use `MongoClient`

 ## Project Structure

 - `constants.py` stores constants like OpenAI models, prompts, and default file path